SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 ## Everybody likes complements

 Now let's take a look at how we can write code to get the complementary sequence for a DNA or RNA sequence.
-You recall that DNA and RNA form double stranded structures according to nucleobase complementarity: `A` pairs with `T` (or `U` in RNA) and `C` pairs with `G`.
-Here's how we might represent this with code:
+Recall that DNA and RNA form double stranded structures according to nucleobase complementarity: `A` pairs with `T` (or `U` in RNA) and `C` pairs with `G`.
+Here's a representation of this in code:

 {% highlight haskell %}
 complementDNABase :: DNABase -> DNABase